Student Counseling Services patient

 Katie.Hillerud

-• Currently working towards earning certification to be a licensed professional counselor in South à£à£Ö±²¥Ðã.
+• Currently working toward earning certification to be a licensed professional counselor in South à£à£Ö±²¥Ðã.

 I am passionate about helping students work through various challenges with a strengths-based approach.
 I will work to empower you to find your solutions and create positive change.
 I am a therapist who celebrates marginalized identities, abilities, and bodies.
 Come see us; I am so excited to work with you!